alzheim3r/nunux/openvpn server install.md

 fi
 ```

-## No internet?
-Don't forget NAT
+## No internet when connected to the VPN?

-on the VPN server
+If you chose to let your internet traffic go through the VPN, Don't forget to enable NAT on the VPN server:

 ```sh
 sysctl -w net.ipv4.ip_forward=1
 iptables -P FORWARD ACCEPT